phamle21/swap-calculator/README.md

 ## 6️⃣ Advanced Architecture

-This project follows a **modular and extensible structure** with clear separation of layers:
+This project follows a **Service–Repository–DTO architecture** within the Laravel ecosystem.
-**Controller → DTO → Service → Repository → Model**.
-It demonstrates architectural thinking suitable for scalable Laravel applications.
+Each layer is independent and testable, ensuring clean separation of concerns and maintainability.

 ### 🧱 `app/DTOs`
 - **`SwapInputDTO.php`**